Chocolate poppy seed cake with a luscious vanilla buttercream layer, coffee dipped biscuits and a decadent dark chocolate glaze.

 Poppyseed layer:

-- Separate the eggs.
+- Separate 8 eggs.
 Set the yolks aside for the buttercream.

-- Mix together the flour and the baking powder in a small bowl.
-Fold them into the egg white-poppy mixture.
+- Add dry ingredients: Mix flour and baking powder in a small bowl.
+Fold them into the egg white-poppy mixture.50 g all-purpose flour/ ⅓ + 1 tablespoon + 1 packet baking powder

-- Bake for about 30-35 or until a toothpick inserted in the middle comes out clean.
-Leave to cool completely in the tin.
-In the meantime make the vanilla buttercream.
+- Bake the Tosca cake for 30-35 minutes or until a toothpick inserted in the middle comes out clean.
+Let it cool completely in the baking dish.
+In the meantime, make the vanilla buttercream.

 Vanilla buttercream:

-- Place the egg yolks and the sugar in a saucepan and mix well.
-Add the milk and the vanilla pudding powder (or corn starch and vanilla extract) and whisk very well to prevent getting clumps.
+- Pudding mixture: Place the egg yolks and the sugar in a saucepan and mix well.
+Add the milk and the vanilla pudding powder (or corn starch and vanilla extract) and whisk very well to prevent getting clumps.8 egg yolks + 150 g granulated sugar/ ¾ cup + 300 ml milk/ 1 cup + 2 tablespoons + 1 packet vanilla pudding powder

-- Heat the mixture gently while whisking all the time until the mixture begins to thicken.
-It will take about 10 minutes, but please whisk continuously or it will clump.
-Cover the pudding with plastic foil directly over the surface, this way it will not form a “skin”.
+- Cook pudding: Heat the mixture gently while whisking constantly until it begins to thicken.
+It will take about 10 minutes, but please whisk continuously, or it will clump.
+Cover the pudding with plastic foil directly over the surface; this way it will not form a “skin."

-- Let the vanilla pudding reach room temperature.
-Take the butter out of the fridge and let it reach room temperature as well.
+- Room temperature: Let the vanilla pudding reach room temperature.
+Take the butter out of the fridge and let it reach room temperature as well.300 g unsalted butter/ 1 ¼ cup

-- Cut the soft butter into small cubes.
+- Make buttercream: Cut the soft butter into small cubes.
 Gradually add the butter cubes to the vanilla pudding and mix well to incorporate.

-- Spread the buttercream evenly over the cooled base in the tin.
+- Spread the buttercream evenly over the cooled base in the baking dish.

 Biscuit layer: